A local dance, the Vaquería, is performed every week in the street in front of the Palacio Municipal, facing the Plaza Grande.

 Today, the dance is performed for free, under the auspices of the city’s cultural organizers.

-NOTE: Costs are in Mexican pesos, unless otherwise indicated.
-Events are occasionally moved or canceled at the last minute, so confirm with the organizer when possible.
+NOTE: Costs are in pesos.
+Events are occasionally moved or canceled, or a listing could contain an error, so confirm with the organizer when possible.